e-marshall/tutorials/_sources/intro/getting_started.md

 ## How to use this book

 Our goal is for this book to be useful to users across a range of backgrounds and with different needs and interests.
-It is designed to be a comprehensive walk-through of scientific workflows using earth observation in Python.
+It is designed to be a comprehensive walk-through of scientific workflows using earth observation data in Python.
 At the same time, we recognize some users may be interested in following individual segments and a more modular structure.
 Read from start to finish or check out the individual sections that interest you.
-To see which topics are covered in different notebooks, see the overview pages of each tutorial linked below, the [glossary](../pt4/glossary.md) or enter a specific term in the search bar to see the pages where it is used.
+To see which topics are covered in different notebooks, see the overview pages of each tutorial linked below, the [glossary](../pt4/glossary.md) or enter a specific term in the search bar to see the pages where it is used. todo decide about having glossary or not.

 :::{admonition} Running tutorial notebooks on your own Head to the [software](software.md) page for detailed instructions on how to get started running the tutorial notebooks on your own.